-PPL has an exciting annual programme of short periods of international study in Paris, Brussels, Kortrijk in Flanders, and in Geneva.
-The Programme normally takes place between March and May, with a closing reception at UEA at the beginning of June.
+PPL has an exciting annual programme of short international study visits including to Paris, Brussels, Kortrijk in Flanders, and to Geneva.
+The Programme normally takes place between March and May each year.

 Participation enhances classroom based study through talks, tours, visits and in situ teaching in centres of international governance with a significant presence of international organisations, non-governmental bodies and media.
 The Programme also raises awareness of the opportunities for employment at the international level by opening horizons, through networking such as meeting officials, politicians and UEA alumni, and by developing employability skills to meet the attributes expected by employers of graduates in today's world.

-In order to receive a Certificate of Participation, students are invited to send a reflective report on their experience to the School’s Employability Director.
-They then receive feedback, and are encouraged to feed their report into the UEA Skills Award, a certificate recognising the range of activities, both academic and extra-curricular, undertaken during a student’s time at UEA (https://www.uea.ac.uk/careers/skillsaward).
+A Certificate of Participation is awarded to students who send a reflective report on their experience to the School’s Employability Director.
+They receive feedback and are encouraged to feed their report into the UEA Skills Award, a certificate recognising the range of activities, both academic and extra-curricular, undertaken during a student’s time at UEA (https://www.uea.ac.uk/careers/skillsaward).

 - Paris Careers Programme: aimed at language students in particular.
 Visits aim to make students discover a variety of domains their course can lead to, and include (depending on the year): the translation and interpreting services of the OECD, UNESCO, Agence France Presse, the Franco-British Chamber of Commerce, as well as the French National Assembly.

-- Kortrijk and Brussels Media Programme: especially for students of broadcast journalism, and for media, culture and society; with interactive project working with students from HoWest University College in Kortrijk, Belgium, and with visits and talks at NATO, the European Institute for Asian Studies, and European Parliament.
+- Kortrijk and Brussels Media Programme: especially for students of broadcast journalism, and media, culture and society.
+Past activities included interactive projects with students from HoWest University College in Kortrijk, Belgium, and visits and talks at the European Institute for Asian Studies, European Parliament, House of European History

-- Geneva International Studies Programme: aimed especially at students of international relations, public policy, and security studies; with visits, tours and teaching, including to such organisations as the United Nations, UNHCR, International Committee of the Red Cross, World Health Organisation, and non-governmental bodies concerned with reducing nuclear proliferation, human rights, etc.
+- Geneva International Studies Programme: past visits included the United Nations Office in Geneva (UNOG) , UNHCR, International Committee of the Red Cross, the World Health Organisation, and non-governmental bodies concerned with nuclear proliferation, human rights, etc.

 Each strand is relevant to students of a different degree course but each is also open to students from all disciplines within PPL.

-- Working in Politics and Government (a day of presentations and discussions with alumni working in public policy),
+- Influencing for a Living: Working in Politics, Public Affairs and the Third Sector (a day of presentations and discussions with alumni working in public policy),

-All our events rely heavily on alumni, who can give helpful insights and advice on how to best transition into the world of work.
-Other UEA careers events include, amongst many others, Working with Words and UEA’s Recruitment and Opportunities Fair.
+Our events rely on alumni who give helpful insights and advice on how to best transition into the world of work.
+Other UEA careers events include for example Working with Words and UEA’s Recruitment and Opportunities Fair.